-10.3 Switching Institutions
+10.3 Transferring Awards

-Investigators who are switching institutions during a grant award period and whose current institution agrees to a transfer should contact the CXC and/or the SAO Subawards Section as soon as possible to arrange for their award to be transferred to the new institution with a minimum of delay.
+Investigators who are changing institutions during a grant award period and whose current institution agrees to a transfer should contact the CXC and/or the SAO Subawards Section as soon as possible to arrange for their award to be transferred to the new institution with a minimum of delay.
 Please see Section XIX, "Transferring the Award" of the SAO Terms and Conditions for details of this process.
+Note that awards issued as a result of a transfer will be issued with a one-year period-of-performance.